 For most people in the UK, the entire direct experience of Chinese New Year can be summarised by "I went to China Town in (insert British city here) and saw the celebrations, wow!" and "So which animal is it this year?
 Monkey?
-Awesome!", plus occasionally being surprised that it's based on the lunar calender so it's on a different date each year for us.
+Awesome!", plus occasionally being surprised that it's based on the lunar calendar so it's on a different date each year for us

-The Star garter dress, other Star items, "Rufflebum" styles and a few other pieces are made by a small family owned factory - in the Phillipines.
+The Star garter dress, other Star items, "Rufflebum" styles and a few other pieces are made by a small family-owned factory - in the Philippines.
 So if it's not in stock right now we shan't have any for a while!

 Away from the cultural, religious and family ties and back in the land of brutal business though, all of these are countries that do enormous amounts of manufacturing for goods eventually sold across the globe.
 With everyone from indies to luxury brands manufacturing in the East, brands can't plan products, retail or trade events without taking it into account.

 In effect, everyone has to get anything they planned to sell over February and March completed and out of the factories before the mass exodus.
 As you can imagine, this tends to cause a bit of tension.
 One company I work with develops and organises the manufacturing of goods in China for an array of major UK and USA brands, and for the week before CNY, they seem to be working 24/7, albeit using very short sentences and with the occasional explosion of expletives.